sohan10012/HTML-CSS-JS/Weather-API/README.md

 # 🌤️ **Weather Application**

-This repository contains the code for a web application that fetches and displays weather information for a specified city.
+This repository contains the code for a web application that fetches and displays weather information for a specified city around thr world.

 ## 📝 **Description**